|

 Conclusion

-volume that can be applied to all exercise and provides a great way of exposing
+volume that can be applied to all exercises and provides a great way of exposing

 you to a much higher volume of work.
-It works very well with bodyweight
+It works well with bodyweight

 Page Reference